Enquiry Services Management Policy

 - Anyone wishing to access information relating to the jurisdiction of this Library

-- Anyone wishing to access information which is unique to our collections.
+- Anyone wishing to access information which is unique to State Library collections.

 What we provide for extended enquiries